slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Mirroring and reword. repeating the last one to three words of the other person.
 It opens up people's brain.
 Its' very effective.
 Test the firmness of what they want.
 People didn't even realize it.'*

 HOWEVER... always strive to achieve a win-win situation.
 The deal will fall if both sides don't take what they need from it.
+The most dangerous negotiation is the one you don’t know you’re in.

 > *'Peace cannot be kept by force.
 It can only be achieved by understanding.' -- Albert Einstein*

 > *'You can’t make a good deal with a bad person.' -- Warren Buffett*

-> *'The most dangerous negotiation is the one you don’t know you’re in.'*

 <!--
-- make clear agreements and hell yes agreements, keeping my agreements (90%), renegotiating agreements before they break, clean my agreements after breaking them
+- make clear agreements and hell yes agreements, keeping my agreements (90%), renegotiating agreements before they break, clean my agreements after breaking them.

 - how to say no: When processing a “yes” or “no” to a request, don’t forget about your third option: negotiation.
 - how to say no to an interview: i think i said already everthing about that subject.
 - how to say no to something else: i think i did already what i can do.

 - There is no such thing as "shortage" of anything.
 Just pay more, and you'll get it.

-What’s the best way to sell anything?
+- What’s the best way to sell anything?
 Show arbitrage: If they pay X, now they are buying something worth X * Y. That is the ONLY way to sell

-27. Don’t make a man feel too indebted to you.
-With many persons it is not necessary to do more than overburden them with favours to lose them altogether: they cannot repay you, and so they retire, preferring rather to be enemies than perpetual debtors.
-The idol never wishes to see before him the sculptor who shaped him, nor does the benefited wish to see his benefactor always before his eyes. -- Balthasar Gracian
+- 27. Don’t make a man feel too indebted to you.
+With many persons it is not necessary to do more than overburden them with favours to lose them altogether: they cannot repay you, and so they retire, preferring rather to be enemies than perpetual debtors. -- Balthasar Gracian

-always negotiate. dont communicate weaknes on your negotiation. your first reaction should be no reaction. fight impulse to imediatelly give the answer.
+- always negotiate. dont communicate weaknes on your negotiation. your first reaction should be no reaction. fight impulse to imediatelly give the answer.

-Responding to Job Offers for Maximum Impact
+- Responding to Job Offers for Maximum Impact
-Alex takes us through the process of responding to a job offer and sending a counteroffer.
-These sample letters should help you craft your own when the time comes.

 Letter One [Strong Response]
 Bob, [First name: power play.]